todolist-micro-services/.github/profile/README.md

 ## Use

-See scripts or docker-compose to run the project
+See [scripts](https://github.com/todolist-micro-services/scripts) or [docker-compose](https://github.com/todolist-micro-services/todolist-docker-compose) to run the project

+You can find a default ```.env``` in [docker-compose repository](https://github.com/todolist-micro-services/todolist-docker-compose)